 Plan ahead for zero waste convenience

-- Planning ahead with the goal of a zero waste kitchen can help us reduce the temptation to chose convenience over our own health.
-For example, make mixes of the items you use frequently, and store them in glass until you need them, instead of buying over-priced and over packaged convenience items.
+- Planning with the goal of a zero waste kitchen can help us reduce the temptation to chose convenience over our own health.
+For example, make mixes of the items you use frequently, and store them in glass until you need them, instead of buying overpriced and over-packaged convenience items.
 This includes soup mixes, hot chocolate, pancake mix, chai tea, biscuit mix, and even cake and cookie mixes.
-When you have your own pre-made mix, you can measure out how much you need for you project and be good to go.
-When you empty the jar of mix, mix up another batch in the same jar and enjoy having zero waste convenience.
+When you have your own pre-made mix, you can measure out how much you need for your project and be good to go.
+When you empty the jar of the mix, mix up another batch in the same jar, and enjoy having zero waste convenience.

 - Make yogurt, pickles, condiments, jams, and jellies at home, and store them in glass, instead of buying their plastic packaged counterparts.
 Again, this takes forethought and planning, but you can reduce or eliminate bringing home plastic waste by making these things at home.
 Even mayonnaise and mustard can be made at home.

-- This one might be self-evident, but if you use a Keurig K-Cup, or other single pod, instant brewing coffee maker use a reusable filter cup like this one.
-Or swap the fancy electric Keurig coffee machine for a mokka pot, or French Press.
+- This one might be self-evident, but if you use a Keurig K-Cup or other single pod, instant brewing coffee maker use a reusable filter cup like this one.
+Or swap the fancy electric Keurig coffee machine for a Moka pot or French Press.
 Brewing coffee in a plastic pod adds microplastics into your drink.
 A mocha pot takes less than ten minutes to brew, and you’ll have fresh espresso and plastic-free coffee grounds for your compost.
-Drip coffee makers have the challenge of a paper filter, which the French press and mokka pots don’t.
-Also, the convenience may seem reasonable at 0.50 to 0.75 cents a cup, however a pod contains approximately 10-15 grams of coffee which works out to 25+ dollars per pound of coffee.
+Drip coffee makers have the challenge of a paper filter, which the French press and Moka pots don’t.
+Also, the convenience may seem reasonable at 0.50 to 0.75 cents a cup, however, a pod contains approximately 10-15 grams of coffee which works out to 25+ dollars per pound of coffee.
 Normally a pound of ground coffee costs about 8 dollars, for specialty blends and up to 10 dollars for organic.

 What else would you add to my list?
 Share your ideas in the comments.